AcademyPgh/Y3S1-ReplayFX/howtorename.md

 #### iOS
 Follow some tutorial online.
 You'll start at https://developer.apple.com > App Store Connect, then (using XCode) build, validate, and distribute.

+#### Android
+You'll start at https://play.google.com/apps/publish and create a new application.

 ### Build in App Center

 #### iOS